DrakonZZZ/Happy-meat-farm/README.md

 © 2023 Drakonz

 MIT License Terms

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
-Under this license, you can also permit others to use the software, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction.
+This includes the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.

+Feel free to explore, contribute, and enhance this ARG site for an even more exciting digital adventure! 🚀👾